picklesauce/element-craft/README.md

 - `GEMINI_API_KEY` - required API key used by Vite server middleware
 - `GEMINI_MODEL` - Gemini model name (default currently `gemini-2.5-flash`)

-## Security and Public Repos
+## Security

-- Do not commit `.env` or any real secrets.
+- Never commit `.env` or real credentials.
-- Keep keys in local `.env` only.
+- Keep API keys in local environment files only.
-- Use `.env.example` for placeholders and onboarding.
+- Commit `.env.example` with placeholder values for onboarding.
-- If a key is ever exposed, revoke and rotate it immediately.
+- If a key is exposed, revoke and rotate it immediately.

 ## Notes